- Town Topics

 Douglas County, meanwhile, is hiring three resource navigators to partner with law enforcement officers.
 The County is also spearheading a public awareness campaign and hiring a reintegration deputy to work with inmates being released from the Douglas County Jail.

-Douglas County has discussed the possibility of establishing a temporary shelter for those experiencing homelessness on land the County owns – including at a site in Castle Rock.
-The Castle Rock Town Council has formally notified the County Commissioners via letter that the Council is opposed to a shelter within Castle Rock.
+Douglas County has discussed the possibility of establishing a temporary shelter for those experiencing homelessness on land the County owns - including at a site in Castle Rock.
+The Castle Rock Town Council has formally notified the County Commissioners via letter (PDF) that the Council is opposed to a shelter within Castle Rock.